gamalkevin/lpic-jadi/001-003_basics-and-lab-installs.md

 	- `/var/lib/libvirt/images/ubuntu25.04.qcow2`
 ```

-## Current Lab - Slackware
+## Current Lab - Slackware 🫟
 After a while, I realized both labs above to be redundant since I am already running Manjaro.
+So I decided to delete both.

-However, I discovered later on ([video 009](./009_1-2-runlevels-targets-concepts.md)) that I needed to have a system with `sysvinit`.
+However, I discovered later on ([video 009](./009_1-2-runlevels-targets-concepts.md)) that I needed to have a system with **SysVinit**.

 I already have AntiX and MX Linux with `sysvinit`, but both are installed on a USB drive.
-Since I don

-Specifications:
+Since I don't have a spare laptop to run it side-by-side with my study, I decided to make a KVM/QEMU using MX Linux, though it was ultimately failed (ISO not recognized by `virt-manager`; no time to troubleshoot & need to get it ready quickly).

+So I opted to install **Slackware**, which turned out to be as time consuming to install, if not more. *One of the least beginner-friendly distro ever.
+Dang.*

+Anyways, I got it up and running successfully.
+Here's the details:
 - **Slackware 15:** [ISO](https://iso.ukdw.ac.id/slackware/slackware64-15.0-iso/)
 - XFCE
 - 4 vCPU